 One of the main advantages of a baby chair for younger children is that it “forces” them to sit in one place for long enough to hopefully eat a nutritious meal.

-If your child understands that grown-up chairs are not for playing with and standing on, and they can sit on a dining chair for long enough to eat a meal, then it’s probably time to say goodbye to the baby chair.
+If your child understands that grown-up chairs are not for playing with and standing on, and they can sit on one for long enough to eat a meal, then it’s probably time to say goodbye to the baby chair.

 Is A High Chair Necessary?